-It becomes evident that especially the identification of stakeholders' priority demands and their visible uptake as well as capacity-building, learning and awarenessbuilding on NBSs are regarded as decisive results.
+It becomes evident that especially the identification of stakeholders' priority demands and their visible uptake as well as capacity-building, learning and awareness-building on NBSs are regarded as decisive results.

-Furthermore, the DoA highlights the importance of iterative knowledge exchange and co-creation by recommending at least two Living Lab events per case site and year with the project's Work Packages for the demonstrator case sites.
-To foster local innovation capacity, a total of 30 Living Lab meetings are proposed for all case sites over the project's period.
+Furthermore, the DoA highlights the importance of iterative knowledge exchange and co-creation by recommending at least two large Living Lab events per case site and year with the project's Work Packages for the demonstrator case sites to foster local innovation capacity.